runtipi/runtipi-appstore/apps/odoo/metadata/description.md

 To get started with Odoo, follow these steps:

 1. **Installation:**
-   - Install Odoo on your tipi server.
+   - Install Odoo on your runtipi server.

 2. **Configuration:**
    - Configure Odoo settings according to your business requirements.
 This includes setting up users, company information, and modules.